arcanemachine/phoenix-todo-list/support/containers/README.md

 Example:

 - Launch a Phoenix + Postgres container with host networking (i.e. not isolated to the Docker network):
+  - Examples:
-  - `docker compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
+    - Docker: `docker compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
+    - Podman: `podman-compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
   - If the environment has not been loaded automatically with `direnv`, you will need to include the `.env` file manually using `--env-file .env` when starting the Docker Compose containers.

 ## Deploying With Traefik